Click here to view Tradier Brokerage's Form CRS.

 ACAT stands for Automated Customer Account Transfer.
 It is the system through which brokerage accounts are moved from one broker to another.
 Customers will submit ACAT paperwork with the firm that they would like their account moved to.

 You will need to fill out the ACAT form and return this to Tradier Brokerage with the most recent statement from your existing brokerage account.
 To access the ACAT form, log into your Tradier Brokerage account and click the fund tab at the top of the page.
-On the funding page, select the Transfers tab for instructions and the PDF form.
+On the funding page, select the Transfers tab for instructions and the form.

 If there are no issues with the transfer, the typical time for ACAT transfers is 5-7 business days.
+Please be aware that if you have expiring options withing 2 weeks of the transfer, that your current firm may reject your ACAT request.

 The sending (delivering) firm will typically charge an outgoing ACAT fee.
 This fee is usually in the range of $50-$100.
 Please check with your financial institution for their specific fee.